Book / Pages

 Books, pages, and the act of reading or writing as a recurring image across the catalogue for the relationship or the speaker's life rendered as a text.
 The image surfaces in overlapping uses: the relationship as a book with a last page not yet reached, the pages the speaker keeps writing even after the story should be done, the first page that marks a beginning rather than an ending, the books others might write about a person as a marker of exposure and cost, the manuscript that contains a life.
 Underlying all of these is the same conceit that a love can be held in a bound form, read from beginning to end, and that where a person sits in that reading matters.
 Distinct from the narrative-ownership register (whose story it is and who tells it, Our story), Book/Pages is anchored in the physical text: the act of writing it, the instruction not to read ahead, the address to a reader standing outside it.

-The book and page carry the charge of a relationship whose trajectory can be known in advance, if only the reader would look.
-The page is the specific unit of that dread and that hope: the first page codes for possibility, the last page for finality, the ongoing accumulation of pages for a feeling not yet willing to stop.
-The physical text stands for the speaker's refusal to let the story end, or the warning not to find out how it does, or the knowledge that someone else will one day hold all of it in their hands.
+The book and page stand for a relationship whose whole trajectory can be known in advance, if only the reader would look.
+The page is the unit of that dread and that hope: the first page codes for possibility, the last page for finality, the ongoing accumulation of pages for a feeling not yet willing to stop.
+The physical text holds the speaker's refusal to let the story end, the warning not to find out how it does, and the knowledge that someone else will one day hold all of it in their hands.

 “Now I'm begging for footnotes in the story of your life”